ppanero/udemy-modern-react-with-redux/Modern React with Redux/README.md

   - Action Creators **can** return action objects with a *type* property and an optional *payload*.
   - Action Creators **can** return functions.
 It will be called by ``redux-thunk`` automatically, the action will be re-dispatched later on **manually**.
 - ``_.memoize`` takes a function (``_.memoize(functionNameWithoutParenthesis)``) and will return a copy of the passed function but we will call it one time per unique set of arguments.
 Afterwards it will return the already gotten result.
 Somehow like a argument value dependent singleton.
+- ``Redux Devtools`` allows to debug very easily Redux and its values/status.
+- ``Redux Form``: It has many templates to make it easy.

 ### Redux Cycle